TheAngryDarling/dswift/README.md

 For installation instructions click [here](INSTALL.md)

+> **Notes:**
+>
-    Note: This project has a minimum requirement of Swift 4.0
+> This project has a minimum requirement of Swift 4.0
+>

-    Note: When adding new dswift files manually through Xcode, add a new Swift file making sure to set the proper target.
+> Note: When adding new dswift files manually through Xcode, add a new Swift file making sure to set the proper target.
 After the file is created then re-name the extension to .dswift.
 Xcode won't allow you to set the target  afterwards if the file extension is not a known compilable file.
+>

-    The other way to add missing dswift files to the Xcode Project is to re-generate the project file with the following command: dswift package generate-xcodeproj
+> The other way to add missing dswift files to the Xcode Project is to re-generate the project file with the following command: dswift package generate-xcodeproj

 ## Dynamic Swift Files (.dswift)